About

 Where I am now

 Right now, I’m the opposite of a Luddite when it comes to AI.
-But my mindset and state of mind change rapidly through early adoption in companies, the limitations, and the unconscious use of genAI.
+But my mindset and state of the mind change rapidly through the early adaptation in my development workflow, the limitations, and the unconscious use of genAI.
 Even if my performance is not boosted tenfold, using and exploring still gives me a valuable lesson—knowledge.
 And this background is wide, starting from computer vision through audio, and finally to replacing gray-ish coders like me.
 But don’t be scared by this; it’s just another “shift”—be there with me.

 Connecting the Dots